With stiff competition for each job opening, how do you sell yourself on a resume to stand out in the crowd?

 Focus the content of your resume on your skills, experience, and results

 Copy and paste keywords directly from the job description to your resume.
 Don’t overthink this one.

-If you read through the position description and you have what they’re asking for, copy the skill over into the specialties section on your resume.
+If you read through the position description and have what they’re asking for, copy the skill into the specialties section on your resume.